Thunder Bay, Ont., police chief to stand trial as early as December, lawyer says

 In a related case, police charged the mayor of the city in northwestern Ontario and his wife with extortion and obstructing justice in July.
 The charges against Keith and Marisa Hobbs are linked to those Levesque is facing, according to police.

-Levesque was charged after officers, at his instigation, launched an investigation into the mayor, who was an officer with the city's police force for 34 years until he went into politics in 2010, Thunder Bay police have said.
+Levesque was charged after officers, at his instigation, launched an investigation into the mayor, who was an officer with the city's police force for 34 years until he went into politics in 2010, provincial police have said.

 Also charged with extortion was Mary Voss, a city resident.

-Note: Note to readers: This is a corrected story.
-A previous version incorrectly attributed a statement about the genesis of the investigation to Thunder Bay police.